Anjana-Sanjeev/Used_Car_Listing_US_Analysis/README.md

  - The second largest is Chevrolet with 3110 White Vehicles Listed.
  - Both these manufacturers are American owned.
  - The third largest is Toyota with 1167 White Vehicles Listed.
 (Japanese Owned)

+ ## Satuation in the market - Tim
+### Summary
+- Counted the total number of used cars on sale for each manufacturer
+- The percentage of different manufacturers were visualised through a pie chart
+- The average listing price for each car was calculated and visualised as a bar graph
+- Calculated the top and bottom 5 average costing car
+- Created a boxplot demonstrating the IQR for each used car listing, grouped by their manufacturer
+### Observations
+- Ford, chervolet and toyota make up more than 1/3 of the used sales market
+- May conclude that the used sales market for ford, chervolet and toyota cars are saturated
+- Though Ford, Chervolet and Toyota make up 1/3 of the market, their average prices are relatively high still, thus indicating there is still a daemand for these cars
+- Not only does Ford have the largest number of cars available, they also have the 4th IQR.
+Thus, indicating that they are easy to buy second hand, have large profit margins (since their prices on average are high) and they'll be affordable to a larger range